Jonathan Majors sentenced to domestic violence counseling for assaulting ex-girlfriend

 CBS New York tried to speak with Majors after the sentence was handed down, but he did not respond to questions.

-Majors was acquitted of two charges that required prosecutors to show he intentionally committed the acts.
+Majors was acquitted on two charges that required prosecutors to show he intentionally committed the acts.
 He is appealing the conviction.